aggregat4/dendriform/JOURNAL.md

 I will need to do something about the menu as well: that is now floating strangely to the left on nodes without children.
 Workflow also does it well here by showing the menu on hover over the bullet or as a dedicated menu on mobile devices.

 Dynalist is currently down and I can't check how they solve that.

+## 24.05.2019

+Implementing completed/uncompleted status on nodes.
+The backend work should be done, there is a new TreeConfig class used on the tree component to track what sort of toggles are set.
+This is different from transient state since this is somewhat persistent.

+GUI is required for configuring the current mode, the shortcut for completing/uncompleting is missing.
+We also will need some css to show completed nodes with strikethrough or something similar.

+I now have 3 commands that just update flags on nodes (deleted, collapsed and completed) and this is causing redundant code all over the place (see for example the command-handler-tree-service), this should really be more generic, right?

+The DOM command handler needs to be implemented and the actual action in the actionregistry as well.